-More than three years ago, my husband and I realized that the downturn of our nation’s economy was beyond the normal up and down that we’ve been used to.
+More than seven years ago, my husband and I realized that the downturn of our nation’s economy was beyond the normal up and down that we’ve been used to.
 When we saw hard-working people lose jobs and homes, we realized it was better to be proactive than to sit and wait for the worst to happen to us.

 Some of the products that every prepper should own, and that we own and use, are:

-- At least two ways to purify water if the power goes out.
+1. At least two ways to purify water if the power goes out.
 I use the SteriPEN with batteries and also own the hand-crank version.
 Another effective method to purify water is calcium hypochlorite.
 I recommend Cal-Shock 65, and you can download directions for using this here.

-- Customized emergency kits.
+5. Customized emergency kits.
 These kits are sometimes referred to as Bug Out Bags, for getting out of town in a hurry, or 72 Hour Kits, packed with everything you need to survive for 72 hours on your own.
 However, I recommend a Vehicle Kit, smaller kits for each member of the family, and a larger kit that contains items that will be needed by the whole family, such as extra food, an emergency toilet, and a wind-up radio.

-- Basic camping gear.
+8. Basic camping gear.
 In the case of an evacuation, take this with you in case hotels are already filled.
 Additionally, camping skills double as survival skills.
 Learning how to locate the best camping spot, how to pitch a tent, how to cook over a fire, and how to enjoy nature are important for every member of the family to learn.
 A good quality tent, sleeping bags, sleeping pads (for us older folks!), and a campstove are good basics to begin with.

-- Cash.
+9. Cash.
 This isn’t exactly a product, but without a supply of cash during an emergency, you and your family could be left high and dry.
 Set aside some cash each month, in smaller bills, and have it ready to grab if you must ever leave your home in a hurry due to a natural disaster or some other crisis.
 Figure on having enough to pay for 7 nights at a hotel, 3 or 4 tanks of gas, and enough to pay for a week’s worth of food and other supplies.

-It doesn’t take a ton of money to prepared for an uncertain future, but it does take some forethought, research and a plan.
+It doesn’t take a ton of money to prepared for an uncertain future, but it does take some forethought, research, and a plan.